 Galapagos Budget Accommodations

 For $20-$25 per night you can stay in an apartment with a double bed, well-equipped kitchen, small patio, living room, and dining area.
 Towns are really small on Galapagos islands, so no matter where your apartment is located the beach is within the walking distance.
+Avoiding Galapagos hotel beach locations is a great way to save money because truly nothing is that far away.

 It is worth mentioning that apartment rentals are available only on developed islands, such as Santa Cruz, San Cristobal, and Isabela.
 If you want to stay overnight on scarcely populated island, such as Floreana, you will have to stay in local family-run guesthouses, a night in which cost $35-$50.